iainhouston/iainhouston.github.io/_posts/2021-09-25-Dorico_iPad.markdown

 ## Missing (or missed) features

-These are feature request for both platforms which I have raised in separate posts.
+I made a couple of feature request for both platforms which I have raised in separate posts.

-## Dorico for iPad and Dorico for MacOS - in combination,
-together they most certainly have stood up to the demands of my project, and exceeded them.
-The main point of the exercise was to learn about this piece of music and I was worried I’d be side-tracked by all sorts of software limitations but, quite to the contrary, Dorico, and NotePerformer, (with a little help from Preview!) far from getting in the way have really enhanced my learning experience: being able to isolate sections of the piece, play and replay different parts has been wonderful.

-## Dorico for iPad UI comments
+## Dorico for iPad UI (User Interface) comments
 There are a couple of things worth mentioning:

 # The Apple Pencil.